JackTrick/bitsy-advanced-dialogue-tags-mod/README.md

 EXPORTED GAMES SHOULD STILL RUN IN ANY BROWSER
 ```

+## Example File
+An example level can be downloaded [here](https://github.com/JackTrick/bitsyhack/tree/master/example).
+You can load it into the editor for an example of most of the new functionality.

+You can also play the level [here](https://jacktrick.itch.io/bitsy-advanced-dialog-tag-mods-example).

 ### Warning

 I tried to be fairly limited with my changes to avoid the possibility of bugs that could leave your bitsy game file in a bad state.
 I'm *pretty* sure you should be fine, but use at your own risk and save a backup copy.